 Spot the localisation!

 So, now you know what international content localisation is, but what does it actually look like on a website?
-Below is my comparison of the clothing retailer H&M’s UK and US sites, with the localised elements circled in purple along with some numbered notes explaining exactly what’s going on.
+Below is my comparison of the clothing retailer H&M’s UK and US sites, with the localised elements circled in purple along with some numbered notes explaining exactly what is going on.

 So, ready to get localising?

 And there you have it – 9 simple tips for localising your international content.
-Creating localised multilingual content needn’t be difficult, sure it takes time and effort but the payoff of successfully breaking into your new target market makes it well worth it.
+Creating localised multilingual content need not be difficult, sure it takes time and effort but the payoff of successfully breaking into your new target market makes it well worth it.
 Good luck!

 Latest posts by Elin Box (see all)